Apple MacBook Pro 16-inch (M5 Max) vs Lenovo Legion Pro 7i

 Apple MacBook Pro 16-inch (M5 Max)

-Apple's flagship laptop featuring the M5 Max chip with up to 12-core CPU and 16-core GPU, optimized for video editing, 3D rendering, and software development with exceptional battery efficiency.
+Apple's high-end laptop featuring the M5 Max chip with up to 12-core CPU and 16-core GPU, ideal for creative professionals.
+Known for exceptional battery life, premium build quality, and seamless macOS integration.

 Processor